amarmeddahi/reflectance-estimation/README.md

 		 - imgXYZ.{JPG;PNG;...}
 	 - lights.txt

 Clearly, a specific folder should contain only all the RTI images.
 Then you can use the `read_rti_data.m` script to extract and format the data.
-You will have to modify the variavles of the script to adapt it to your dataset.
+You will have to modify the variables of the script to adapt it to your dataset.

 ## Acknowledgments